AY2324S2-CS2103-F15-1/tp/docs/DeveloperGuide.md

 **Proposed Enhancement**:
 - The error message should specify which of the given parameters are failing instead of prompting an invalid command format.
 - This can be applied for both reschedule and schedule as they go through the same checks.
-- For example, `The START_DATETIME parameter is invalid or has wrong format.
+- For example, `The START_DATETIME parameter is invalid or has the wrong format.
 Please use the following format: dd-MM-yyyy'T'HH:mm, e.g. 02-02-2024T22:00.`

-### 6. Show warning to user when scheduling an overlapping meeting
+### 6. Warn users when scheduling an overlapping meeting
 **Current Implementation**:

 - No checks for conflicting meetings are done when scheduling a new meeting.
-The user is able to schedule a meeting with multiple people that can overlap with each other with no warnings.
+The user is able to schedule a meeting with multiple people who can overlap with each other with no warnings.

 **Proposed Enhancement**:

 - When a new meeting is being scheduled or a previous meeting is being rescheduled, the input meeting date and times will be checked against all existing meetings, if there is an overlap, a warning message will be shown to the user.
-- This can be achieved by iterating through all existing persons, and if the person have a non-empty meeting field, check if the new meeting date times overlaps with the existing meeting date times.
+- This can be achieved by iterating through all existing persons, and if the person has a non-empty meeting field, check if the new meeting date times overlap with the existing meeting date times.
 - Two meetings **overlap** when the start time of the one meeting is strictly between the start and end date time of another meeting, or when the end time of the one meeting is strictly between the start and end date time of another meeting.

 ### 7. Add confirmation prompt for `clear` command